 These caramelized onions are the perfect combination of sweet and tangy.
 They are the perfect topping or condiment for any burger, hot dog, wrap, or even a nice way to jazz up your fresh salads.
-I’ll show you how to make them then preserve them for long storage in your pressure canner.
+I’ll show you how to make them and then preserve them for long storage in your pressure canner.

 How To Make Caramelized Onions In The Slow Cooker